About Me

 Denver Lactation consultant, forensic scientist, and mom.

 My passion for lactation and breastfeeding support was born out of my own personal breastfeeding struggles.
 I am a mom to two spirited little ones and currently reside in Denver, CO.
 I hold a BA in Forensic Science and have worn many professional hats in my lifetime: medicolegal death investigator, crime scene investigator, and photographer (to name a few).
 And, in addition to being an International Board Certified Lactation Consultant (IBCLC), I spent years volunteering as a La Leche League Leader.
 But no career has been more challenging and rewarding to me than motherhood.
 My unique background allows me to provide lactation support that is deeply compassionate, while also being firmly rooted in science and evidence.
-In my free time, I enjoy cooking, particularly Sichuan food, drinking all the coffee, skiing, and traveling.
+In my free time, I enjoy cooking, particularly Sichuan food, drinking all the coffee, skiing, trail running, and traveling.

 I am also a proud ‘Trailing Spouse’ in the US Foreign Service.
 My family has served in multiple domestic assignments, with Denver being our absolute favorite and our soon to be forever home.
 We have also served overseas in in Hong Kong and Guangzhou, China and recently arrived in Bern, Switzerland for one last hurrah before my spouse’s retirement.
 I deeply and personally understand the challenge of struggling to feed and care for your baby while overseas being removed from traditional support systems and with limited access to local resources.